Medication Regimen Extraction From Medical Conversations: Results and Discussion

 \subsection{Breakdown of Performance}

 We categorize the 10\% test dataset into different categories based on the complexity and type of the data and analyze the breakdown of the system's performance in Table \ref{tab:per-breakdown}.
-We breakdown the Frequency extraction into two categories, 1) None: ground truth Frequency tag is `none', and 2) NN (Not None): ground truth Frequency tag is not `none'.
-Similarly, the Dosage extraction into 5 categories, 1) None: ground truth dosage tag is `none', 2) MM (Multiple Medicine): input segment has more than one Medication mentioned, 3) MN (Multiple Numbers): input segment has more than one number present, and 4) NBM (Number between correct Dosage and Medicine) : between the \texttt{Medication Name} and the correct Dosage in the input segment there are other numbers present.
+We breakdown the Frequency extraction into two categories,: 1) None: ground truth Frequency tag is `none', and 2) NN (Not None): ground truth Frequency tag is not `none'.
+Similarly, the Dosage extraction into 4 categories: 1) None: ground truth dosage tag is `none', 2) MM (Multiple Medicine): input segment has more than one Medication mentioned, 3) MN (Multiple Numbers): input segment has more than one number present, and 4) NBM (Number between correct Dosage and Medicine) : between the \texttt{Medication Name} and the correct Dosage in the input segment there are other numbers present.
 Note that the categories of the Dosage extraction task are not exhaustive, and one tag can belong to multiple categories.

-From the performance breakdown of Dosage extraction task, we see that 1) the models predict `none' better than other categories, i.e., the models are correctly able to identify when a medication's dosage is absent, 2) there is performance dip in hard cases (MM, MN, and NBM), 3) the models are able to figure out the correct dosage (decently) for a medication even when there are multiple numbers/dosage present, and 4) the model struggles the most in the NBM category.
+From the performance breakdown of Dosage extraction task, we see that 1) the models are able to better identify when a medication's dosage is absent (`none') than other categories, 2) there is a performance dip in hard cases (MM, MN, and NBM), 3) the models are able to figure out the correct dosage (decently) for a medication even when there are multiple numbers/dosage present, and 4) the model struggles the most in the NBM category.
 The models' low performance in NBM could be because we have a comparatively lower number of examples to train in this category.
 The Frequency extraction task performs equally well when the tag is `none` or not.
 In most categories, we see an increase in performance when using pretrained encoders.